Jens Bjelke: Norway's Chancellor

 On December 8, 1614 he became Chancellor of Norway and was awarded lay canon status in Oslo, together with the fief of Onsøy in Smaalenene and the Nonneseter monastic properties.
 In the position as chancellor he was the senior authority in the national judicial system and was routinely a member of the investigative and judicial commissions.
 In 1623 and 1624, along with Jeens Juel, he studied the state of forests in Norway and performed the same service again in 1631, working with the Governor-general of Norway Christoffer Urne.
 From April to August 1632 he traveled throughout Norway to adjudicate matters between common people and sheriffs.
 Bjelke developed an interpretation of the ancient Norwegian laws, along with a recommendation that the older laws be revised.
 His interpretation was used until Christian V of Denmark-Norway's Norwegian law revision was developed by a commission and approved in 1687.

 In June 1633 he was invested with the fief of Bergen, which he exchanged for the fief of Stavanger on May 1, 1641.
 In 1643, Denmark-Norway made preparations to intervene for a second time in the Thirty Years' War.
 During this war, from 1643 to 1645, he served as war commissioner.
 Chancellor Jens Bjelke collaborated with Governor General Gregers Krabbe on several initiatives, including the construction of municipal granaries, fortifications along the border with Sweden and the fortification of Fredrikstad.
 He resigned from public service in 1646 and received the Mariekirkens rectory in Stavanger.
 He died, aged 79, at Sande, Østfold.

 Termini Juridici – The first Norwegian dictionary

 In 1634 Bjelke published the first Norwegian dictionary (Termini Juridici, english; Legal Terms).
 The book was intended to serve as an aid for Danish individuals who served in Norway.
 The Norwegian language had, at that time, begun to be influenced by Danish, but the Norwegian Law Codes was written in Old Norwegian, making them hard to read for Danish speakers.

 Family

-He had a total of 14 children, of whom 8 lived to maturity and survived him.
+He had 14 children, of whom 8 lived to maturity and survived him.
 His three sons Ove Bjelke (1611–1674), Henrik Bjelke (1615–1683) and Jørgen Bjelke (1621–1696) held prominent positions.